-The annual Göteborg Book Fair and the Swedish Arts Council will once again provide funding for non-Nordic publishers and sub-agents interested in attending the Göteborg Book Fair.
+The Swedish Arts Council and Göteborg Book Fair provide a fellowship program for translators from Swedish into other languages, as well as non-Nordic publishers and sub-agents interested in attending the Göteborg Book Fair.